 Climate -- The ideal temperature is between 50 and 80 degrees.
 In warmer conditions, keep the plant shaded.
 Protect your plant from freezing temperatures.
 You may grow it indoors.
 If the humidity indoors is below about 40%, consider using a room humidifier.

 Fertilizing -- Your Impatiens has average fertilizing needs.
-During periods of active growth, give it an all-purpose fertilizer once a month, according to the dosage on the label.
-Yellowing older leaves may mean the plant needs more fertilizer.. or it could be a sign of under-watering, or occasionally over-watering.
+During periods of active growth, give it an all-purpose fertilizer about every 8 weeks, according to the dosage on the label.
+Yellowing older leaves may mean the plant needs more fertilizer.. or it could be a sign of under-watering.

 Pruning -- It's not necessary to prune your plant, although you may wish to shape it or remove excess growth.
 If you remove part of a branch, new branches will grow from the green "nubs" that remain.